3d archery in Austria: how to & list of courses

 What a 3D archery course has to do with a wild animal hunt

-gems wild animal 3d-parcours waidring
+gems wildtier 3d-parcours waidring

 This is what the “wild animals” look like in the 3D parcours in Waidring

 When hiking and mountain walking in Austria, there is a lot to discover.
 For example, huge bears, deer and even a polar bear from time to time.
 “Is he completely crazy?”, some people ask, but soon realise that all this really exists.
 And what’s more, all these animals – from small marmots to huge polar bears – can be hunted.
 You can hunt them without violating any hunting regulations: Bear, polar bear, deer and marmot are made of plastic, “hunted” with bow and arrow.
-And you can discover them in the many 3D bow courses – including those in the vicinity of the hotel TUI BLUE Schladming and the TUI BLUE Fieberbrunn.
+And you can discover them in the many 3D bow courses – including those in the vicinity of the hotel TUI BLUE Schladming and the TUI BLUE Montafon.

 3D archery course from a professional’s point of view

-We met Hartmut at the TUI BLUE Schladming, he has been practising 3D archery for over 40 years.
-“It’s where I can really relax,” he says, but stresses that you have to tense up quite a bit before you get to said relaxation.
-The reason: the bow he uses to switch off requires a bit of strength – which is not true for every bow, after all, children can also practise the Robin Hood sport.
+We met Hartmut at the TUI BLUE Schladming, where he has been practising 3D archery for over 40 years.
+“I can really relax there,” he says, but emphasises that you have to really tense up before you can relax.
+The reason: the bow he uses to switch off requires a bit of strength – but that doesn’t apply to every bow; after all, children can also practise the Robin Hood sport.

 TUI BLUE Montafon